 Mr. Siebert also invested \$18,700 in Chembio Diagnostic Systems Inc. pursuant to a private placement of convertible notes on March 22, 2004.
-Mr. Siebert converted the entire principal amount of the note that he received, together with accrued interest thereon, into .942 shares of the Company's series A preferred stock, together with warrants to acquire 56,520 shares of common stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
+Mr. Siebert converted the entire principal amount of the note that he received, together with accrued interest thereon, into .942 shares of the Company's series A preferred stock, together with warrants to acquire of dividends on the series A preferred stock at \$.90 per share, pursuant to the Company's private placement of its series A preferred stock on May 5, 2004.
 In November of 2004 as payment of dividends on the series A preferred he received 61,884 shares of common stock.
 Mr. Siebert exercised a warrant to purchase 66,869 shares of common stock on December 30, 2004 at a price of \$0.45 per share.
 These shares were gifted by Mr. Siebert to a third party.
 In May of 2005 as payment of dividends on the series A preferred he received 72,234 shares of common stock.
-In July of 2005 as payment of dividends on the series B preferred he received 77,488 shares of common stock.
-In January of 2006 as payment of dividends on the series B preferred he received .04674 shares of series B preferred stock.
-In May of 2006 as payment of dividends on the series A preferred, Mr. Siebert received 77,488 shares of common stock.
-In June of 2006 as payment of dividends on the series B preferred and series B preferred, Mr. Siebert received 22,714 shares of common stock.
-In July and August of 2006 as payment of dividends on the series B preferred, Mr. Siebert received 3,295 shares of common stock.
+In July of 2005 as payment of dividends on the series B preferred he received .03871 shares of series B preferred stock.
+In November of 2005 as payment of dividends on the series A preferred he received .04674 shares of series B preferred stock.
+In May of 2006 as payment of dividends on the series A preferred stock.
+In June of 2006 as payment of dividends on the series B preferred stock.
+In June of 2006 as payment of dividends on the series B preferred stock.
+In June of 2006 as payment of dividends on the series B preferred, Mr. Siebert received 22,714 shares of common stock.
+In July and August of 2006 as payment of dividends on the series B preferred, Mr. Siebert received 3.295 shares of common stock.